openwallet-foundation-labs/tsp/docs/src/cli/usage.md

 Output:
 ```
- INFO tsp: did:web:did.teaspoon.world:user:example is verified and added to the database
+ INFO tsp: did:web:did.teaspoon.world:user:example is verified and added to the wallet
 ```

 The verify command also support the alias argument: